 Advice and guidance can be offered via individual, confidential appointments or through class tutorials.
 Topics covered include; planning your next steps, researching Higher Education options, UCAS applications, personal statements, Higher Education finance, job search skills, CV writing and interview techniques.

-Appointments can be made via Student Services reception/office or directly at the IAG Stop, Ardleigh Green tel: 01708 455011 ext.
+Appointments can be made via Student Services reception/office or directly at the IAG Stop, Ardleigh Green Tel: 01708 455011 ext.
 2804.

-These event takes place at the start of the academic year on each campus and give you the opportunity to meet with students on other courses and find out more about the benefits of being a student.
-Outside organisations and businesses are present and offer great opportunities to students including discounts, literature, advice and free give-aways.
+These event takes place at the start of the academic year on each campus and gives you the opportunity to meet with students on other courses and find out more about the benefits of being a student.
+Outside organisations and businesses are present and offer great opportunities to students including discounts, literature, advice and free giveaways.
 Students can also find out about the College's support services, speak with staff and members of the Students' Union.

 Student Services offers greatly subsidised student trips during the academic year to places such as the Harry Potter Experience and Thorpe Park.
 Trips are open exclusively to College students and sold on a first come first served basis.

 There are regular activities and events taking place such as arts & crafts, fun workshops and speakers.
 There are board games available, a pool table and table tennis (depending on the campus).
 Activities usually take place in the student informal areas such as the Common Room/Area and the Refectory.
 There is a programme of events and activities for the academic year; pick up a copy of the Guide to Student Services, or speak to a member of the team on your campus.
 Updated information is also available on Moodle (the Student Intranet).

 Displays, literature and activities are organised throughout the year on issues such as Sexual Health & Relationships, Drugs & Alcohol, Healthy Mind & Body, LGBTA (Lesbian, Gay, Bisexual, Transgender & Allied) awareness, Student Money Week plus Careers & Employability awareness.